Save to List My Reading List

 The procedures of IRC Section 7611 will be used in initiating and conducting any inquiry or examination into whether an excess benefit transaction (as that term is used in IRC Section 4958) has occurred between a church and an insider.

-Church and religious organizations Audit Process
+Church and Religious Organizations Audit Process

-religious organization can be audited like any other exempt organizations and I’ve outlined the nonprofit IRS audit process in detail.
+Religious organizations can be audited like any other exempt organizations and I've outlined the nonprofit IRS audit process in detail.
 However the sequence of the audit process for a church is a little different:

 If at any time during the inquiry process the church supplies information sufficient to alleviate the concerns of the IRS, the matter will be closed without examination of the church's books and records.
 There are additional safeguards for the protection of churches under IRC Section 7611.
 For example, the IRS can't begin a subsequent examination of a church for a five-year period unless the previous examination resulted in a revocation, notice of deficiency or assessment or a request for a significant change in church operations, including a significant change in accounting practices.